koajs/examples/stream-view/README.md

 # stream-view

 This is a "Hello World" application, using a view that inherits from a Readable stream.

 To invoke, the following command begins listening on localhost:3000.

-    node --harmony app.js
+    node app.js

 To see results: